 81 Great Fourth Grade Writing Prompts

-Check out this quality collection of fourth grade writing prompts that give students plenty of great ideas to write about.
+Teachers and students both enjoy this collection of fourth grade writing prompts that give students plenty of great ideas for writing.

-These prompts encourage critical thinking, develop writing skills, and motivate fourth graders to express themselves.
+What’s more, prompts encourage critical thinking, boost confidence, encourage self-reflection, and motivate fourth graders to express themselves.

-That’s why they make a great addition to your collection of writing activities.
+That’s why they make a great addition to your collection of fourth-grade writing activities.

 Fourth Grade Writing Prompts

-Even reluctant writers enjoy responding to these fourth grade writing prompts!
+Even reluctant writers enjoy responding to these writing prompts for fourth grade students!

-1. Tell about the best science experiment you’ve done this year.
+1. Tell about the best science experiment you’ve done in fourth grade.

 2. What are the advantages and disadvantages of being in the fourth grade?